We are delighted to announce the following visual artists will be working their magic in the Wildlands...

 Producing perfectly ordered full scale models ofneo-ancient, fantasy worlds.
 Zod is passionate about recycling materials, science-fiction, light and colour.

-2017 sees the return of the Midnight Special.
+All aboard the Midnight Special.
 For those of you who got the chance to take the wild ride, buckle up and prepare to be wowed again.

 ENESS work at the intersection of art and technology, we combine varying disciplines including lighting, software, interaction design, product design, sculpture and architecture.
 The outcomes are often unique and unexpected.
 Founded in 1997 ENESS has pioneered the art of 3D projection mapping and interactive real-time motion tracking in theatre and extreme sporting events.
 Our work has been exhibited worldwide in museums of modern art, to the streets of Mumbai.